electrode-io/electrode/packages/electrode-react-webapp/README.md

     -   `host` `(String)` The host that webpack-dev-server runs on
     -   `port` `(String)` The port that webpack-dev-server runs on
 -   `prodBundleBase` `(String)` Base path to locate the JavaScript, CSS and manifest bundles.
 Defaults to "/js/".
 Should end with "/".
--   `cspNoncePropPath` `(String)` The path from the request object to a CSP nonce value.
-This nonce, if present, will be included on any `script` elements that contain scripts (e.g. any SSR preloaded state).
-For example, if you have a hapi plugin that puts a nonce value at `request.plugins.myCspGenerator.nonce` you would set `cspNonceProp` to `plugins.myCspGenerator.nonce`.
-If this property is undefined, or if the value at that location is undefined, no nonce will be added to the script elements.
+-  `cspNonceValue` `(Function|Object|undefined)` Used to retrieve a CSP nonce value.
+If this is a function it will be passed the request and the nonce type (`'script'` or `'style'`), and must return the corresponding nonce.
+If this is an object, it may have properties `script`, `style` or both, and the value for each should be the path from the request object to the nonce value (For example, if you have a hapi plugin that puts a nonce value at `request.plugins.myCspGenerator.nonce` you might set `cspNonceValue` to `{ script: 'plugins.myCspGenerator.nonce' }`).
+The nonce, if present, will be included on any `script` or `style` elements that directly contain scripts or style (e.g. any SSR preloaded state).
+If this property is undefined, or if the value at that location is undefined, no nonce will be added.

 ### `htmlFile` view details